How to floss! We all have heard it, from our parents probably and from our dentist for sure. Floss!

-We have talked about importance of flossing but how to do it right? is even more of a question, do you floss properly?
+We have talked about the importance of flossing but how to do it right? is even more of a question, do you floss correctly?
 Because if not, you are leaving 80% of bacteria behind.

 How to floss!
 Let me first assure you that you do have to floss every single day; better to do it twice a day but even if you are flossing only once, do it right before bed.
-When we sleep saliva decreases in our mouth - you probably have noticed that most of us wake up thirsty - saliva is the first line of defence in our mouths so less saliva at night equals more possibility of cavity formation during the night.
+When we sleep, saliva decreases in our mouth - you probably have noticed that most of us wake up thirsty.
+Saliva is the first line of defence in our mouths, so less saliva at night equals more cavity formation during the night.

 Now that we all agree that you have to floss every day let’s make sure you are doing it right.

 Wrap the string around the tooth in a C shape way , make sure it hugs the tooth and just get it under the gum by 1 mm.
 You do not need to push or press and hurt your self.

 Remember at the beginning you might have some gum bleeding but if the bleeding persists more than a week go see your dentist as that might be a sign of more advanced gingivitis.